forbesmiyasato/Personal-Resume-Website/src/components/landing/Projects/Projects/SPOT.md

 SPOT is an application that monitors parking lots with a camera and sends the analyzed data to the user interface.

-I created the web and mobile interface using React and React Native.
+I created the web and mobile MVC using the MERN stack.